mym0us3r/Unified-Sysmon-Configs/README.md

 Endpoint visibility is the cornerstone of modern Detection Engineering.
 With the release of **Windows 11 (24H2+)**, Sysmon has transitioned into a **Native OS Feature**, fundamentally changing how security teams manage lifecycle, updates, and driver stability.

-This repository serves as a centralized hub for production-ready configurations, bridging the gap between legacy Sysinternals deployments and the new native integration with full MITRE ATT&CK alignment and Wazuh ruleset coverage.
+This repository serves as a centralized hub for production-ready configurations, connecting legacy Sysinternals deployments to the new native integration with full MITRE ATT&CK alignment and Wazuh ruleset coverage.

 Legacy Sysmon configurations were traditionally designed around a **"collect-first, filter-later"** model.
 This often resulted in: